bankcex/docs/consumer-tutorials/adding-liquidity/README.md

 **Prerequisites:**

-* You should be connected to BankCEX RPC.
+* You should be connected to Bankcoin RPC.
-* USDC and BANK should be on BankCEX network.
-To learn how to transfer them to BankCEX network using Fuseswap via Bridge please go through this [**tutorial**](https://docs.bankcexchain.io/the-fuse-chain/token-bridges/transfer-fuse-using-bridge-on-bankswap).
+* USDC and BANK should be on Bankcoin network.
+To learn how to transfer them to Bankcoin network using Fuseswap via Bridge please go through this [**tutorial**](https://docs.bankcexchain.io/the-fuse-chain/token-bridges/transfer-fuse-using-bridge-on-bankswap).

 **Step 1:**